nedal-ayoub/personetics-assignment/README.md

 3. Jenkins-Master folder - resources
    - private-key for ssh to the aws instances
    - list of ip - first is the Jenkins_Master, second for deployment
-   - docker-compose file /var/lib/jenkins it's a good-to-go `docker-compose.yaml` (doesn't need any changes)
+   - docker-compose file /var/lib/jenkins it's a good-to-go `docker-compose.yaml` (doesn't need any changes).....

 #### Status
 1. Jenkins server is running on docker working successfully but after restart needs manual start.